EMcE01/SmartWatchFAQ/README.md

-# FAQ of a smart watch
+# FAQ of a smart watch CH 5
 A simple static website that swaps between images and expands text boxes when the user clicks on a frequently asked question.

 ---